samzhab/tonapi_wallet_explorer/README.md

 # TONAPI Wallet Explorer

-This script helps in crypto tax filing by targeting a Wallet and exploring all transactions using TonAPI.
+This script helps in crypto tax filing by targeting a Wallet and exploring all transactions using [Anton](https://github.com/tonindexer/anton).
 It helps save all TON transactions locally as CSV.

 ## Setup Instructions